jkeohan/rctr-9-8-20/w01d02/components-and-jsx.md

 #### Class Based Components

-We will introduce `Class Based` Components so that you have some grounding as to what they are, but the remainder of this class and all future lectures will be taught as `Functional Components`
+We will introduce `Class Based` Components so that you have some grounding as to what they are, but the remainder of this class and all future lectures Components will be built as `Functional Components`

-Let's continue working on the previous [CodeSandbox Starter code](https://codesandbox.io/s/rctrr-9-8-20-getting-started-yryf6).
+Let's continue working on the previous **CodeSandbox Starter code**.

 In `src` create a new file called `App.js`.